The Katalon Blog

 UI Testing Best Practices

-• Use consistent and representative test data to test the UI's ability to handle different scenarios and edge cases while also increasing test coverage
+• Use consistent test data to check different cases and edge conditions.

 Start Testing With Katalon